mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

-- A "topic" should be composed of work within an area of the application that should, for efficiency’s sake, be completed by a specific engineer and/or in a specific sequence, i.e. Jane is the best person to develop this feature because she has or will develop that other feature.
+A "topic" is a collection of user paths and prereqs within a common area of the application that should, for efficiency's sake, be completed by a specific engineer and/or in a specific sequence, e.g. Jane is the best person to develop this feature because she has or will develop that other feature.

-- Topics should be as small as possible to encourage higher concurrency and fewer dependencies.
+Topics should be as small as possible to encourage higher concurrency and fewer dependencies.
 A topic is too big if a subset of its tasks can be completed efficiently by two different engineers with the same skill-set.
 A topic is too small if it excludes related functionality that, for efficiency's